sinch/docs/docs/conversation/conversation-callbacks.md

 | status            | string             | Status of the opt-in registration.
 One of `OPT_IN_SUCCEEDED` or `OPT_IN_FAILED`.                                                        |
 | error_details     | object             | It is set in case of errors.
 It contains a single string property `description` containing a human-readable error description.          |

+You can get more information about the opt-in endpoint provided by Conversation API at [Opt-In & Opt-Out](doc:conversation-optin).

 #### Example of Opt In Callback

 ```json